HYAllStars/HPL/README.md

 HPL
 ===
-This is Hyeyoung's Python Library (HPL).

-It contains a sampling of Hyeyoung Shin's Python programs.
+Hyeyoung's Python Library (HPL) is a collection of Python programs by Hyeyoung Shin.

 The wjd_debug branch contains some comments, suggestions, and minor modifications by William.
-(These were merged into the master branch.)
+(These are usually merged into the master branch.)

 You can clone (i.e., import) the HPL repository onto your local computer as follows (on a Mac):